whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-2A.md

 ### Condition

-{{ "On a ship underway or a full mission ship simulator during an exercise at sea." | markdownify }}
+On a ship underway or a full mission ship simulator during an exercise at sea.

 ### Performance requirement